adamjakab/iHIIT/docs/devices.md

 - Screen Shape: Semi-Round
 - Screen Size: 215x180
 - Supported: Yes
-- Notes: Base model - all layouts in the resource folder are based on this model.
+- Notes: Base layout - all layouts in the resource folder are based on this model.

 ## Forerunner® 630 (fr630)